From “Spiritus Monday Morning,” Bern’s line:

 November!

 We’re reading a collection of E.B.
 White’s New Yorker pieces covering half a century.
-In one he makes passing reference to “little men up the airy mountains, down the rushy glen,” which we recall from a poem read to us in grade school.
+In one of them he makes passing reference to “little men up the airy mountains, down the rushy glen,” which we recall from a poem read to us in grade school.
 We search online for the phrase: it is fromThe Fairy Folk by William Allingham.
 At random we pick a UK Yahoo link to read the rest of the poem:

 Up the airy mountain,